enactjs/dev-utils/plugins/dll/README.md

 Allowed values are as follows:

 - `name`: Global-exposed name of enact library bundle.
 Defaults to `'enact_framework'`.
 - `libraries`: Packages or package scopes to reference from the external library bundle.
-Defaults to `['@enact', 'react', 'react-dom']`.
+Defaults to `['@enact', 'react', 'react-dom', 'react-dom/client', 'react-dom/server']`.
 - `polyfill`: Filepath to a polyfill module to delegate out as `@enact/polyfill`.
 - `externals`: Object containing external properties.
 Supports
   - `publicPath`: Public path the externals will be found at during runtime.